Call and response for talking drum and organ tongue

 photos Maarten Nauw

-Ancient musical traditions and sound worlds come together in this new edition of morning series Silence.
-The apintidrums and church organs emerge from different contexts of cultural expression and musical traditions.
+and musical traditions.
 Improvisationally, the instruments respond to each other.
-There are no fixed seats; visitors are invited to walk around and discover how the music sounds in different places in the church.
+There are no fixed seats; visitors are invited to walk around and discover how the music sounds in different

 The apinti is a drum language used in maroon communities in Suriname to communicate between people, the natural world and the spiritual world.
-Among other things, the apinti drum is used to exchange important messages between communities, ministers are accompanied by it during journeys and village meetings are opened with it.
+Among other things, the apinti drum is used to

 The apintidrum brought from Africa and its accompanying language are considered sacred and is inspired by the wisdom of nature.
 The organ is connected to the structure, the architecture functioning as a sound box.
 Throughout history, church organs have sounded both folk melodies and psalms.
 The organ and apintidrum function in different contexts, yet both are part of a religious, political and economic story that is historically intertwined.